google-deepmind/uncertain_ground_truth/README.md

 This repository contains code for our papers on calibrating [1] and evaluating [2] AI models with uncertain and ambiguous ground truth.

-Currently, the code allows to reproduce our results on the toy dataset presented in [1]. *Results on the dermatology case study of [2] will follow soon.*
+The code allows to reproduce our results on both the dermatology dataset and the toy dataset presented in [1].
+As such, this repository also open-sources this "dermatology ddx dataset", i.e., the expert annotations, as a benchmark for future work.

 ```
 [1] Stutz, D., Roy, A.G., Matejovicova, T., Strachan, P., Cemgil, A.T.,